Mock, modify, and replay HTTP response

 ** What can ModResponse do?**

 - Change HTTP response body, status code, and headers

-- Advanced filtering by tab, tab group, or window
+- Advanced filtering by tab, tab group, window, or time

 ** Sample use cases **

-Do you have XHR requests that are taking 10 seconds to finish, and every time you make a small UI tweak you need to wait 10 seconds for the XHR request to finish to visualize your change?
-Using replay response, you can record and replay the slow XHR request.
-That way, you will only need to wait on the slow XHR request once.
+Do you have API requests that are taking a long time to finish, and every time you make a small UI tweak you need to wait >10 seconds for the API request to finish to visualize your change?
+Using replay response, you can record and replay the slow API request.
+That way, you will only need to wait on the slow API request once.
 All subsequent requests to be served from the cached response within a few milliseconds.

 Are you a web developer who is blocked because an endpoint you depend on is not yet implemented?
 Using stub response, you can mock the API response so you can start developing against that endpoint.
 That way, you can develop the frontend while others implement the endpoint (as long as the actual implementation return the response in the same format).